 Unlike official U.S. documents, PLA texts do not recognize the danger of the OPE-espionage distinction problem and the risk of escalation if an intrusion is discovered in a crisis.
 It is unclear whether the PLA has implemented procedures for managing inadvertent escalation risks posed by its cyber operations, but its writings do not suggest that managing those risks was a priority in organizational procedures for cyber operations in the past.
 This inattention is somewhat surprising given that China has recently paid more attention to three other escalation risks: deliberate cyber attacks that could result in an adversary overreaction, unauthorized and accidental cyber attacks perpetrated by the PLA, and the prospects of being drawn into a conflict by North Korean cyber attacks.

-The 2013 Science of Military Strategy indicates that “every country in the world is conducting cyber reconnaissance activities of differing degrees, but the possibility of this triggering a bilateral crisis, or a war starting because of this reason, is not high.”117 The authors do not reconcile this observation with their observation that cyber surveillance and attack are indistinguishable.
-Similarly, the AMS expert writing in 2016 warned of escalation risks from cyber operations that are too weak or too strong in their effects on an adversary.
+The 2013 Science of Military Strategy indicates that “every country in the world is conducting cyber reconnaissance activities of differing degrees, but the possibility of this triggering a bilateral crisis, or a war starting because of this reason, is not high.”117 The authors do not reconcile this observation with their observation that cyber surveillance and attacks are indistinguishable.
+Similarly, the Academy of Military Science expert writing in 2016 warned of escalation risks from cyber operations that are too weak or too strong in their effects on an adversary.
 The expert called for unified control over all aspects of cyber operations but did not recognize the possibility that espionage could be misperceived as OPE and prompt an adversary to use force.118

 Unlike official U.S. documents, PLA texts do not recognize the danger of the OPE-espionage distinction problem and the risk of escalation if an intrusion is discovered in a crisis.